 The course explores textile design through focused workshops in knit stitch and print.
 Students will be introduced to both hand and specialist machine techniques for surface decoration of fabrics as practiced in the fashion industry.
 Students will expand their knowledge of textile terminology, yarns, threads and print media in order to develop a series of fashion textile design samples.
-For program major or minor requirements, a grade of C or above is required for successful completion.
+For program major requirements, a grade of C or above is required for successful completion.
 A studio course.
-Prerequisite: Senior Level Course, 3 credits (Summer)
+Prerequisite: FDM 110 and 111.
+3 credits